Sailor suit: Japan

 Sailor suits are especially common in Japanese girls' schools, known as sailor fuku by the Japanese.
 They are so common that the image of the outfit has evolved to be strongly associated with youth and female adolescence in popular culture.
 As a result, sailor uniforms are seen very frequently in Japanese dramas, movies, anime, manga, music videos and concert performances of pop teen idol groups.

 Philippines

 Just like in Japan, sailor uniforms are also common in Philippine schools, particularly in high schools.
-Most public schools adopted the sailor uniform as the official uniform for the girls and some of them adopted with derivatives.
+Most public schools adopted the sailor uniform as the official uniform for the girls and some of them adopted derivatives.